starship/starship/docs/config/README.md

 | `fish_style_pwd_dir_length` | `0`     | The number of characters to use when applying fish shell pwd path logic.                 |
 | `use_logical_path`          | `true`  | Displays the logical path provided by the shell (`PWD`) instead of the path from the OS. |

+`fish_style_pwd_dir_length` interacts with the standard truncation options in a way that can be surprising at first: if it's non-zero, the components of the path that would normally be truncated are instead displayed with that many characters.
+For example, the path
+`/built/this/city/on/rock/and/roll`, which would normally be displayed as as `rock/and/roll`, would be displayed as `/b/t/c/o/rock/and/roll` with `fish_style_pwd_dir_length = 1`--the path components that would normally be removed are displayed with a single character.
+For `fish_style_pwd_dir_length = 2`, it would be `/bu/th/ci/on/rock/and/roll`.

 </details>

 ### Example